jump-dev/MathOptInterface.jl/docs/src/manual/standard_form.md

 | [`ScalarQuadraticFunction`](@ref) | ``\frac{1}{2} x^T Q x + a^T x + b``, where ``Q`` is a symmetric matrix, ``a`` is a vector, and ``b`` is a constant. |
 | [`VectorQuadraticFunction`](@ref) | A vector of scalar-valued quadratic functions. |
 | [`VectorNonlinearFunction`](@ref) | ``f(x)``, where ``f`` is a vector-valued nonlinear function. |

-Extensions for nonlinear programming are present but not yet well documented.

 ## One-dimensional sets